Nico Hoerner Preview, Player Props: Cubs vs. Brewers

 Nico Hoerner At The Plate

-- Hoerner leads Chicago in slugging percentage (.399) thanks to 37 extra-base hits.
+- Hoerner has an OPS of .737, fueled by an OBP of .339 and a team-best slugging percentage of .398 this season.

-- Among the qualifying hitters, he ranks 18th in batting average, while his on-base percentage ranks 48th and he is 107th in slugging.
+- Among the qualified hitters in MLB play, he ranks 21st in batting average, 46th in on-base percentage, and 108th in slugging.

-- Hoerner has had an RBI in 38 games this season (31.7%), including 16 multi-RBI outings (13.3%).
-He has also driven home three or more of his team's runs in five contests.
+- Hoerner has had at least one RBI in 31.4% of his games this season (38 of 121), with more than one RBI 16 times (13.2%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.